Saving Money & Energy

 When you use an electric fireplace to add the perfect amount of heat to the room you’re in, you can keep the thermostat a little lower and let the empty rooms remain a little less toasty.
 And with many products from Twin Star Home® you can enjoy the benefits of infrared heat for rooms as large as 1,000 square feet.
-Plus, unlike traditional electric heat, infrared heat maintains the natural humidity in the room, for comfortable heat that doesn’t dry out the air.
-So, you and your family will appreciate heat that is kinder to your skin, nasal passages, and helps to reduce static electricity.
+Plus, unlike traditional electric heat, infrared heat doesn’t reduce natural humidity in the room, for comfortable heat that won’t dry out the air.
+Therefore, you and your family will appreciate cozy heat that is kinder to your skin, nasal passages, and helps to reduce static electricity.

-Every home has certain rooms that get used more than others, so figuring out the first rooms where you want to add heat with an electric fireplace or space heater is probably not that tough.
+Every home has certain rooms that get used more than others.
+Figuring out the first rooms where you want to add heat with an electric fireplace or space heater is probably not that tough.

-Or, the most-used rooms in your home may change depending on the time of day.
-In the mornings and evenings, it’s probably the kitchen or family room, but at night warming up the bedrooms before you slide under the sheets is a big deal.
-That’s where electric fireplaces and space heaters make life easy.
+However, the most-used rooms in your home may change depending on the time of day.
+In the mornings and evenings, it’s probably the kitchen or family room.
+Although, warming up the bedrooms at night before you slide under the sheets is a big deal.
+That’s why space heaters and electric fireplaces make life easy.
 You prioritize where to add heat.
-And when you turn down your thermostat by 8 to 10 degrees you can save as much as 15 percent on your electric bill.*
+Then, you turn down your thermostat by 8 to 10 degrees to save as much as 15 percent on your electric bill.*

 How can you go about finding an electric fireplace or electric space heater that will be the right fit for your room?
 You’ll want to consider factors like space and room style.